gspindles/mj-score-eval/README.md

 ### 1.0 Trivial Patterns

 #### 1.1 Chicken Hand (雞和) : 1
-Basic winning hand that doesn't satisfy any patterns aside from having bonus tiles.
+Basic minimal winning hand that doesn't satisfy any patterns other than having bonus tiles.

 #### 1.2 All Chows (平和) : 5
-The hand contains 4 Chows; no Pungs/kongs.
+The hand contains 4 Chows; no pungs / kongs.
-(There are no other restrictions as to the eyes pair, single call, or concealed hand.)

 #### 1.3 Concealed Hand (門前清) : 5